hidapple/graylog-plugin-teams/README.md

 A Graylog event notification plugin for sending [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) MessageCard post.

 **Required Graylog version:** 3.1.0 and later
+\* In case your Graylog version is 3.1.0 - 3.1.2, please use `graylog-plugin-teams` version `2.0.0`.
-(In case your Graylog version is lower than 3.1.0, you can still use `graylog-plugin-teams` version `1.x.x`)
+\* In case your Graylog version is lower than 3.1.0, you can still use `graylog-plugin-teams` version `1.x.x`.

 Installation
 ------------